troldal/OpenXLSX/README.md

 * all array getter functions (numberFormats, fonts, fills, borders, cellStyleFormats, cellFormats, cellStyles) support the operator[] to access an object by index
 * all objects provide getter and setter functions for all supported attributes.
 Especially in the color domain, there's probably quite a bit of support missing at this stage
 * color support: only rgb via XLColor (XLColor::hex()) is supported at this stage.
 In particular, no color themes are supported

-### (Lars Uffmann) July 2024 - to-do list:
-- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
-- XLStyles ::create functions: implement good default style properties for all styles
-- TBD: permit setting a format reference for shared strings
-- TBD: should a row format be used by OpenXLSX as default for new cells created in that row?
-- TBD: should a column format be used by OpenXLSX as default for new cells created in that column, when they do not have an applied row style?

 ## May 2024 Update